Updated for 2019: vast but easy to drive with a tough, truck-like build

 - Poor interior quality

 The Iveco Daily is not like other large vans.
 For instead of an all-in-one structure, it uses a separate chassis with a body bolted on top, just as it has done since it was first introduced in 1978.
 This means that even this third-generation Daily, on sale since 2014 and thoroughly updated in 2019, is more closely related to trucks than to any rival van model.

-This inclination comes from Iveco’s background as a truck manufacturer.
-The advantages to this design are strength and toughness – the Daily is available with gross vehicle weight (GVW) ratings up to 7.2 tonnes, far in excess of any other large van.
+This engineering solution comes from Iveco’s background as a truck manufacturer.
+The advantages are strength and toughness – the Daily is available with gross vehicle weight (GVW) ratings up to 7.2 tonnes, far in excess of any other large van.